 As a student, she met Mary Lambert; that chance meeting opened the door for an opportunity to tour with Lambert as a backing vocalist, opening for artists like Sam Smith, Ariana Grande and Pharrell Williams.
 At 20 years old she started her professional career as a solo artist.

 In 2016, Manser got her taste of the festival life, shining on both Capitol Hill Block Party (Main Stage) and Bumbershoot alongside artists like Bishop Briggs, CHVRCHES, Crystal Castles & ODESZA.
-In 2017, Manser moved to Los Angeles where she released her debut EP, Second Skin produced by Buddy Ross (Frank Ocean, Haim, Unknown Mortal Orchestra).
+Since moving to Los Angeles from Seattle in 2017, Maiah has sonically explored a new side to her artistry in her recent releases with glistening yet edgy pop production.
+It was here she released her debut EP, Second Skin produced by Buddy Ross (Frank Ocean, Haim, Unknown Mortal Orchestra).
 In addition to garnering support from The Fader, Nylon, and Pigeons & Planes, Manser received an automatic placement with Vogue for the 2017 Met Gala.
 Her songs were featured for Katy Perry, Gisele Bündchen, Frank Ocean, & Sasha Lane by director Gordon von Steiner, at the Instagram booth.
 The combined placements were viewed over 4 million times in one day.